 - 50-100 steelhead eggs, depending on tank size

 Teachers must apply to participate in HIC.
 Up to 10 schools will be selected each year.
-To request an information packet and application, email or call the education office at 208-476-4591or email firstname.lastname@example.org.
+To request an information packet and application, email or call the education office at 208-476-2238 or email firstname.lastname@example.org

 Some schools develop a complex, interdisciplinary unit around their Hatchery in the Classroom project, including field trips and multiple activities provided by Dworshak Fisheries Complex staff.